 How much are real estate transfer taxes in Colorado?

-However, real estate transfer taxes are an especially tricky issue in Colorado, as the state passed a constitutional amendment in 1992 freezing all real estate transfer taxes and prohibiting any new transfer taxes being imposed.
+Real estate transfer taxes are an especially tricky issue in Colorado, as the state passed a constitutional amendment in 1992 freezing all real estate transfer taxes and prohibiting any new transfer taxes being imposed.
 Why is this complicated?
-Well, to get around the amendment, lawmakers later came up with a statewide “documentary fee” of 0.01% that's paid by the buyer on any property sale above $500.
+Well, to get around the amendment, lawmakers later came up with a statewide "documentary fee" of 0.01% that's paid by the buyer on any property sale above $500.
 In 2018, this fee was increased to 0.02% per $100 of property value.
 This tax is paid to the county clerk and recorder in the county where the property changes hands.
 While it's not called a real estate transfer tax, in essence that's exactly what it is.

 Who pays transfer taxes in Colorado: the buyer or the seller?

-Typically, the buyer and seller split the transfer taxes.
+Typically, the buyer pays the transfer taxes.
 But it's not uncommon for the two parties in a sale to work out an alternative arrangement.

-Keep in mind that the 0.01% “documentary fee,” which is a real estate transfer tax in all but name, is paid by the buyer.
+Keep in mind that the 0.02% "documentary fee," which is a real estate transfer tax in all but name, is paid by the buyer.
 And depending on where you buy, you may owe a real estate transfer fee to a homeowner association; this, however, is a private fee, not a government tax.
 If you're the home buyer, expect to pay these fees unless you discuss otherwise with the seller.

 Are Colorado transfer taxes deductible?